RayPT808/activitytracker/README.md

     ![Missing Email](assets/images/validationemail.png)

 ---
-- **Password Visibility Toggle** In case the user is not sure about the password input or wants to check them the password toggle feature makes the hidden characters visible.
+- **Password Visibility Toggle** In case the user is not sure about the password input or wants to check it, the password toggle feature makes the hidden characters visible.
 The feature is available both on the Registration and on the Login form.

 ![Password Visibility](assets/images/passwordvisibility.png)

 ---
 - **Login Validation**

-  - **Missing Password** Previously registered user won't be able to log in if the password is missing.
+  - **Missing Password** A previously registered user won't be able to log in if the password is missing.

   ![No Password](assets/images/loginvalidationmissingpswrd.png)

-  - **Missing Username** Previously registered user won't be able to log in if the username is missing.
+  - **Missing Username** A previously registered user won't be able to log in if the username is missing.

   ![Missing User](assets/images/loginvalidationmissingusern.png)

-  - **Invalid Details** Previously registered user won't be able to log in if the username and/or password is not correct.
+  - **Invalid Details** A previously registered user won't be able to log in if the username and/or password are not correct.

   ![Invalid Details](assets/images/loginvalidationwrongpswrd.jpg)

 ---
-- **Dashboard** The Dashboard is the where the main functionalities can be found, the dashboard itself is the activity tracker.
+- **Dashboard** The Dashboard is where the main functionalities can be found; the dashboard itself is the activity tracker.
 Simple design both for desktop and for mobile.

 ![Desktop](assets/images/desktopdashboard.png)